Sector14/acorn-electron-core/sdcard/readme.txt

 However the core should support loading once suitable pins are routed to it.

-You will need to replicate the original Acorn cassette hardware interface for CAS IN, CAS OUT and CAS MO.
+You will need to replicate the original Acorn cassette hardware interface for CAS IN, CAS OUT and optionally CAS MO.
 CAS RC is not used currently.
+In addition be careful to adjust voltage levels to be within spec for the FPGA.

 # Resources